BitBagCommerce/SyliusImojePlugin/README.md

   ![Screenshot showing payment method config in admin](doc/admin_page_ing.png)

-* And now you have to set a proper name for your payment method (keep in mind that ING supports multiple online payment methods), and click "Create".
+* And now you have to set a proper name for your payment method (keep in mind that imoje supports multiple online payment methods), and click "Create".

   ![Screenshot showing payment method config in admin](doc/payment_name.png)